pierceoneill/Code-Institute-Milestone-Project-05/README.md

 The UX is made with simplicity in mind, it's meant to be easy to navigate and simple information with icons to process.

-### The Dashboard
+### The Client Dashboard

-The Dashboard is the main area for a user to edit all of their profile.
-Simple buttons that provide the user with a modal for editing, adding skills, experience, education and their profile details.
+The Dashboard is the main area for the clients to edit their information and and information on their children.
+Simple buttons that provide the user with a modal for editing their own personal information and also adding children to their profiles.

-It also comes with a simple table in desktop mode to have an overview of all the information.
-As tables are not good looking for the user experience on mobile, I chose to switch this to cards as its easier for the user to identify and work with.

-### Developers List
+### The Babysitters List

-The Developers list is a simple card list showing all developers registered + 1000 fake users.
-We have added infinite scroll to make the user experience more pleasant.
-The displayed data will start with 8 and for each scroll, it will add 8 more to see.
+The Babysitters list displays the basic information for each of the babysitters who are available.

 This then improves loading speed as we don't load a 1000 users at once, but only 8 at a time, as the user requests information.